 Let’s put this into tangible terms.
 If you have a 1TB VM (used capacity) churning at the rate of 5% daily and protected as a snapshot and you need to archive it on a monthly basis and retained for a year, that VM alone will cost you $2,563/year.

-If you compare this to using HYCU, a cloud-native data protection solution running as a native service of GCP, keep the backup in a standard tier and archive monthly to nearline storage, the total cost would be $690/year.
+If you compare this to using HYCU, a cloud-native data protection solution running as a native service of Google Cloud, keep the backup in a standard tier and archive monthly to nearline storage, the total cost would be $690/year.
 The savings alone in this case would be net 250% on backup storage.

 Sometimes the hardest questions don’t need a book to answer.
 If you’re interested in hearing more on how HYCU can help you maximize your cost savings to manage, migrate, protect and recover data across on-premises to public clouds like Google Cloud, reach out to us at firstname.lastname@example.org.